mattbis/public-service-websites.checks/README.md

 - global | local
 - feedback / insight and problems

+## semantic aspirations
+- none of what we have is particularly good...most of the web is bad...

 ### critique
 - aim of the website
 - implementations and goals